crxig-rxberts/Chess/README.md

 ### 3c.
 Features and Innovative design

 The project is structured in such a way that maintainability and expansion would be easily done.
-For instance when I come to implement checking moves this will be done in the form of a new class CheckHelper or something similar, so that when It comes to implementing not allowing self checking moves, after the class has been implemented, this will be a single line in BoardEvent to not allow a player to make checking moves.
-Similar to that I used in previous example ```possibleMoves = PieceMovement::calculateMovesForPiece(piece, board);```.
-We can add a simple condition something along the lines of isMoveSelfChecking() and if this return true, we follow the revert move path, or the carry-out move path, the current implementation of which can be seen
+For instance when I come to implement checking moves this will be done in the form of a new class CheckHelper or something similar, so that when It comes to implementing disallowing self checking moves, after the class has been implemented, this will be a single line in BoardEvent to not allow a player to make checking moves.
+Similar to that I used in a previous example ```possibleMoves = PieceMovement::calculateMovesForPiece(piece, board);```.
+We can add a simple condition, something along the lines of isMoveSelfChecking(), and if this return true we follow the revert move path, else we follow the handle legal move path, the current implementation of which can be seen
 [here](https://github.com/crxig-rxberts/Chess/blob/e8740d353437257dc00ef127851811d1b92c857f/src/main/game/BoardEvent.cpp#L59).

 Another great implementation is within the main game loop [here](https://github.com/crxig-rxberts/Chess/blob/e8740d353437257dc00ef127851811d1b92c857f/src/main/main.cpp#L29),